HubBox Software Development Kit (SDK) Integration

 Shipping Rate Filtering

-Concept: Show only relevant shipping rates after the user selects either Home Delivery or Local Pickup.
-Essential for "Toggles" style launch experiences.
+Show only relevant shipping rates after the user selects either Home Delivery or Local Pickup.
+This is essential for "Toggles" style launch experiences.

 function filterShippingRates(availableRates, isPickupOrder) {